 These are pretty nice to have, but not the only way to warm up milk for your baby.
 If you are unsure about buying a bottle warmer I would suggest waiting until your baby arrives to see how often you will use one, or choosing an inexpensive one at first.

 6. Electric Nail File

 Yes, they make electric nail files for babies.
 Some moms may think that this is silly, but I absolutely love mine.
 As soon as my baby was born he started scratching his face, and I was so nervous to use regular nail clippers.
 The electric nail file I have was fast and had a newborn setting, so there was no way I was going to hurt him with it.
-Obviously this is pretty fancy, but I use mine all the time, and I really wouldn't want to go without it.
+Obviously, this is pretty fancy, but I use mine all the time, and I really wouldn't want to go without it.

 Remember that all of these products are just nice to have!
 This list is to help you decide if the benefit of these products is worth the cost.
 All your baby really needs is to be fed, loved, clothed, and protected, and you can do that with or without these things.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.